jobychacko2001/django-book-inventory/README.md

 - Admin panel for managing the book inventory.
 - Add, edit, and delete books.
 - View detailed information about each book.
+- Bulk Import Feature allows users to import book data as a CSV file in bulk.
 - Search and filter books.
 - Responsive design with Bootstrap.